arjunp17/DeepLearning.AI-courses-LLM-PromptEngineering-ChatGPT/README.md

 ### Key Learning points

-1. Working principle of LLM
+1. Working principle of LLMs
 2. Moderation at user input and system output
 3. Multi-tasking using prompts - Chain of thought reasoning and Chaining principles
 4. Evaluation of LLMs - Rubric method and using Ideal response - [Evaluation prompt from the OpenAI evals project](https://github.com/openai/evals/blob/main/evals/registry/modelgraded/fact.yaml)